Frequently Asked Questions

 I’m having issues with the mobile app, what should I do?

 Please check that you have the latest version of the app from the app store and that your account information is correct.
+Also try closing and re-opening the app.
 If the app is updated, your account information is correct but you are still having issues, please contact [email protected] or by phone at 888.593.2785 (U.S. and Canada) or 858.693.3441 (international).
+For help from ordering from White Labs Copenhagen, write [email protected].

 Will there be different versions of the mobile app in the future?